miniflux/status/content/issues/2020-12-04-web-instances-unresponsive.md

 An excessive number of goroutines generated too many open file descriptors on some machines.

-The Miniflux process was unresponsive but was still able to respond correctly to healthchecks.
+The Miniflux process was unresponsive but was still able to respond correctly to health checks.
 The process has been restarted.